Finland flag

 Find your best European country

 Reading about one country is a good start — but the best choice depends on your income, lifestyle, climate preferences, and priorities.
 Take our free quiz and compare 35+ European countries in minutes.
+You can also browse our best countries to live in Europe overview first.

 Start the quiz